New Rose: Production

 The song was produced by Nick Lowe.
-It was recorded at Pathway Studios in London, recorded in one day, according to drummer Rat Scabies. and "Nick Lowe may have taken an extra day to mix it".
+It was recorded at Pathway Studios, London, in one day, according to drummer Rat Scabies, and "Nick Lowe may have taken an extra day to mix it".

 Release

 "New Rose" was released on 22 October 1976.
 James stated that Captain Sensible initially wanted the song "I Fall" as the first single.
 Sensible later said that "I Fall" would have been "even more gobsmacking because it's so snotty and fast".

 Critical reception

 In a retrospective review in 1992, music critic Dave Thompson heaped praise on the single:

-'New Rose' is today rightly revered as one of the greatest songs to emerge from 1970s Britain.
-More than anything outside of the Pistols, 'New Rose' (and its flip, the relentless slaughter of the Beatles' 'Help') brought a focus to the still burgeoning punk scene, finally lifting it out of the musical basket it had hitherto shared with the Stooges/Dolls/MC5 axis, and knocking the Feelgoods and Hot Rods-powered pub rock angle clean out of sight.
+"New Rose" is today rightly revered as one of the greatest songs to emerge from 1970s Britain.
+More than anything outside of the Pistols, "New Rose" (and its flip, the relentless slaughter of the Beatles' "Help") brought a focus to the still burgeoning punk scene, finally lifting it out of the musical basket it had hitherto shared with the Stooges/Dolls/MC5 axis, and knocking the Feelgoods and Hot Rods-powered pub rock angle clean out of sight.
 This was no sub-metal snottiness, no high octane R&B revival.
 Rather, it was the absolute redefinition of all that rock 'n' roll held dear, a stunning return to basics which threw every last iota of expertise and experience to the winds.
-The band's detractors thought they were smart when they called the Damned's record 'primitive.'
+The band's detractors thought they were smart when they called the Damned's record "primitive."
 They were way off the mark – the Damned's fans saw it as primeval.

-Daniel Ash of Bauhaus and Love and Rockets called the song, "The perfect single".
+Daniel Ash of Bauhaus and Love and Rockets called the song "the perfect single".